fac20/Week5-BGJK/README.md

 ## Core
 - As a user, I want to: submit information to your site for anyone to see
 - As a user, I want to: come back to your site later and see what I posted is still there
-- Since this project is open-ended you'll need to write your own more specific user stories once you know what you want to build.

 ## Acceptance Criteria
 - A form for users to submit data